rafalwoycicki/RADseq_reads/README.md

 The cut sites and DBR regions are left intact and not trimmed away.

 # Statistics.
-The script outputs the statistics
+The script outputs the statistics in the form of the number of the reads left for the analysis from each step in a file named "Counts.stat"